STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 Performance counter names
 -------------------------

-All Performance Counter instances have a name uniquely identifying this instance.
+All Performance Counter instances have a name uniquely identifying each instance.
 This name can be used to access the counter, retrieve all related meta data, and to query the counter data (as described in the section :ref:`consuming`).
 Counter names are strings with a predefined structure.
 The